Are letters of recommendation or a personal essay required for admission?

 When should I pay my deposit?

 It is EXTREMELY IMPORTANT that you turn in your deposit by the due date.
 The deposit will hold your space in your program, a place in the residence hall, and will secure any scholarships that you may receive.
 If you do not pay your deposit by the due date, you may lose your space in the program and any scholarships which you may have qualified for.
 For students accepted for the fall semester, the deposit is fully refundable up until May 1.
 To receive a refund of your deposit the student must contact the Admissions Office in writing prior to May 1.

 How do I apply?

-First-time students will need to fill out with the SUNY application or the Common Application; transfer students must apply through the SUNY Application only.
+Applicants will need to fill out with the SUNY application or the Common Application.
 In order to consider your application for admission, we require an official high school transcript.
 Students who have completed college-level coursework should also supply official college transcripts.
 In some cases there may be additional information needed.

 How do I register for an online course (credit or non-credit)?